 On February 27, 2017, Dr. Rhonda shared a letter with the SJI community: Words of Encouragement.

 On February 6, 2017, Dr. Rhonda shared a letter with the SJI community: Frederick Douglass: A Social Justice History Lesson for Now.

 Founder and Inaugural Director of the Social Justice Institute

 Social Justice Institute founder and inaugural director Rhonda Y. Williams, PhD, served as a professor of history.
 During her two-decade tenure as a faculty member at Case Western Reserve University, she also founded and directed the Postdoctoral Fellowship in African American Studies.
-In August, she will become the inaugural John L. Seigenthaler Chair in American History at Vanderbilt University in Nashville, TN.
+She is the inaugural John L. Seigenthaler Chair in American History at Vanderbilt University in Nashville, TN.

 Her research interests include: